All Episodes

 All right.

-You people who do that generally think they're on health kick.
+People who do that generally think they're on health kick.

-They're doing it for health reasons.
+They're doing it for health reasons or perhaps militant vegetarian reasons.

-Well, I have a story here from the BBC that says a regular diet of even modest amounts of food containing soy may have sperm concentrations.
+Well, I have a story here from the BBC that says a regular diet of even modest amounts of food containing soy may have sperm concentrations or have, may reduce them in half by half.

 In other words, reduce the number of sperm cells by half.